 What is the difference between the DNP and PhD degrees?

 Both the DNP and PhD are terminal degrees in nursing.
-The DNP is a practice doctorate.
+The Doctor of Nursing Practice (DNP) is a practice doctorate.
 It is designed for nurses whose educational and career interests include advanced clinical practice, nursing education and/or administration.
-The PhD is a research doctorate.
+The PhD in Nursing is a research doctorate.
 It is designed for nurses whose educational and career interests include nursing research and building the science of nursing.
 Their practice may also include the role of advanced practice or nursing education.

 How many times a year do you start a new class?
 When is orientation?

 The Graduate Entry Program enrolls one class of students each year, in the fall semester.
 A mandatory orientation is held on Thursday and Friday of the week before the start of classes.
 Classes begin according to the CWRU calendar (typically Monday of last week of August).

 Is there a rolling admission process or are all applications reviewed at one time?

 Admission decisions are made on a rolling basis.
 Our goal is to have a decision to the applicant within 4 weeks following the interview.
 The deadline for applications to be completed for Fall enrollment decision is March 1 of that year.

 How do you calculate the natural science and behavioral science GPAs?